rapidstream-org/rapidstream-tapa/docs/user/data.rst

 This decision-making process needs to occur before removing any tokens from the input channels (streams).
-The code accomplishes this by first peeking at the input stream using :ref:`peek <classtapa_1_1istream_1a6df8ab2e1caaaf2e32844b7cc716cf11>` to examine the destinations without consuming the data.
+The code accomplishes this by first peeking at the input stream using `peek` to examine the destinations without consuming the data.
 Based on these peeked destinations, it determines which inputs can be processed.

 .. note::